Convert-a-Bra

 You're kidding, right?
 Nope!
 You can avoid having to do without extra bras because you can't afford very many of those expensive mastectomy bras.
 You may not happen to HAVE medical insurance that will buy any bras, or your insurance may only pay for one or two bras.
 (Check into that if you haven't already, I think Medicare and Medicaid will usually pay for up to 6 mastectomy bras per year and a pair or two of foam leisure forms, and many other insurance companies do, also.)

 Before getting into the bra conversion, let's make a point clear.
-I'm not saying that making regular mastectomy bras is always the right thing to do at first.
+I'm not saying that making a regular bra into a mastectomy bra is always the right thing to do at first.
 Going somewhere to be properly fitted for a good mastectomy bra will show you the wide variety of bras and forms currently available and get you a really good quality, well fitting, and properly sized bra, so at least you'll know what it SHOULD feel like.
 Having a good fitter on your side can give you the best chance of being comfortable.
 They are professionals and can guide you to what may help you feel the best with your personal surgical results.
+I have seen so many people over the years who (after surgery) found that they'd been wearing the wrong size bra most of their lives.

 My wonderful local fitter has always been willing to work with me to help me find the best choices.
-Thankfully, she is training an excellent assistant that I have full confidence in.
-If you look around, you'll find a similar shop with someone like them.
+I have full confidence in her.
+If you look around, you'll find a similar shop with someone like her.
 But look further if you're not as happy with your fitters and they don't take time to fit you properly.

 You only have one body and you deserve to be as comfortable as possible.
 Just...please...be aware that mastectomy fitters cannot give you back your original breasts, they are not miracle workers.
 They can, however, give you the best reasonable facsimile.
 Be patient, and go in knowing that there are a few things you may have to adapt to and some discomforts that simply cannot be fixed...yet...though there are often things you can do to make your bras work better for you, as shown in the patterns on this website.